 The Lumiere Festival has returned to London following an initial hugely successful outing in 2016.
-This time though it’s expanded and gone into a variety of new locations around the city including the legal graffiti spot of the Leake Street Tunnel in the Waterloo arches.
+This time though it’s expanded and gone into a variety of new locations around the city.
+This includes the legal graffiti spot of the Leake Street Tunnel in the Waterloo arches.

-Featuring some additional fluorescent lighting and music to give the tunnel an otherworldly look and feel, the main feature of the display was three short films featuring three people in timelapse rapidly changing before our eyes.
+Featuring some additional fluorescent lighting and music to give the tunnel an otherworldly look and feel.
+The main feature of the display was three short films with three people in timelapse rapidly changing before our eyes.
 The films were projected onto the walls in various sections of the tunnel.

-We haven’t actually been there for a while but the Leake Street Tunnel remains one of the go to places to see street art and graffiti in London.
-Painting is legal there and its central location means that artists can just rock up and paint even if they are just passing through.
+We haven’t actually been there for a while.
+However the Leake Street Tunnel remains one of the go to places to see street art and graffiti in London.
+Painting is legal there and its central location means that artists can just rock up and paint.
+Even if they are just passing through.

 It’s changing though…rapidly!
 The tunnel is intersected by a series of other service tunnels which lead underneath Waterloo station.
-It’s a massive warren under there and slowly but surely over the past few years, these other tunnels and additional areas have found themselves getting developed in some way.
+It’s a massive warren under there.
+Though slowly but surely over the past few years, other tunnels and additional areas have found themselves getting developed in some way.

 Now a swanky new entrance complete with shops has also been created introducing a new access point to the tunnel from the end of Westminster Bridge.
 It’s not open yet officially, but today visitors were able to have a good wander round.
 Goodness knows what this is going to mean for the tunnel’s character as clearly it is going to change significantly.